digitz/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

  It's our page skeleton.
-It's a way for a browser to read our page in a way that is understandable for both computers and humans to understand.
-Whole page content is HTML.
+It's a way for a browser to read our page in a way that is understandable for both computers and humans.
+Without HTML there is not content on our page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.